 So the weekend of July 4th, and I was out in the suburbs staying with a friend who had just purchased her home.
 We were supposed to hang out that weekend and take in Naperville Ribfest.
 However, my anxiety about the suburbs started kicking in, so I had to return home.

-So I went to this gathering of a different group of friends.
+I went to this gathering of a different group of friends.
 As it would happen, a friend of a friend invited a few of us to a Red Neck, White Trash Fourth of July Party.
 Actually, Kathy invited Jema, who then invited me and others.
-Ordinarily, I might never had gone to this event since I was not explicitly invited and twice removed from the host .
+Ordinarily, I might never have gone to this event since I was not explicitly invited and twice removed from the host.
 But I decided to go because of the premise of Yes Man: don't say no to any opportunity.
 Luckily so did Nightingale, my future wife.

 My favorite movie is Field of Dreams and there is a line from it that goes like this: